Go on a beautiful hike on Bornholm. Get some recommendations here.

-Sandy beaches, forests and skerries.
-Walks in fantastic rift valleys created by the Ice Age.
-The Baltic Sea in both a mild and windy version.
-The tens of thousands of flowering cherry trees, which together with the millions of anemones and ramsons cover the island in white.
-The natural world on Bornholm is the main reason why many people choose to visit the island.
+In the spring, tens of thousands of flowering cherry trees and millions of anemones and ramsons cover the island in white.
+The nature on Bornholm is one of the reasons why many people choose to visit the island.
 And nature on Bornholm is unique!

 The hiking Magazin TREKKING has named Bornholm the second-best hiking region in Europe.

 Not to forget the Reader’s Choice Award from Travel Magazine Condé Nast Traveler, naming Bornholm the second-best Holiday Island in Europe in 2019.

 You can walk around Bornholm, along the old rescue path, which has now become the coastal path.
 If you choose to walk part of the total 120 km on the coastal path, you come through versatile and unique nature.

 You can walk across the island on the new Højlyngssti.
 The path is 67 km long.
 It takes you from the rocky northern part of Bornholm through Denmark’s 5′ largest forest Almindingen.
 Towards the destination, the city of Årsdale, on Bornholm’s southeast coast.

 Along the coastal path, there are many options for accommodation in the several fishing villages you encounter along the way.
 In most places, you can choose whether you want to stay in beautiful campsites, cosy bed & breakfasts or comfortable hotels.

 On Højlyngsstien, the choice of accommodation is more limited.
 But there are many options for wild camping.
 However, when walking on Højlyngsstien, it is not far by bus or car to one of the island’s cities where you can find excellent accommodation.